rbisdorff/Digraph3/docSphinx/tutorial.rst

 			    'seed', 'maxNbrOfRankings', 'Polarised',
 			    'partialBachetCorrelation', 'rankingByChoosing']

-Due to the **Condorcet consistency** of the polarised *Bachet* ranking rule, the partial ranking digraph *g.pbr* represents here faithfully an actual transitive and asymmetric part of the given outranking digraph *g* (see Line 13 and :ref:`Bachet-Tutorial-label`).
+Due to the **Condorcet consistency** of the polarised *Bachet* ranking rule, the partial ranking digraph *g.pbr* represents here faithfully an actual transitive and asymmetrical part of the given outranking digraph *g* (see Line 13 and :ref:`Bachet-Tutorial-label`).

 Our first choice recommendations eventually  appear essentially depending on the very importance the CEO is attaching to each one of his three decision objectives.
 In the setting here, where he considers that *maximizing the future turnover* is the most important objective (81/145 = 0.56) followed by *minimizing the Costs* (45/145 = 0.31) and, less important, *maximizing the working conditions* (19/145 = 0.13), compromise locations *G* as well as *D* become the potential first choices candidates.
 However, if minimizing the *Costs* does not play much a role, it would perhaps be better to recommend the most advantageous location *A*; or if, on the contrary, the *Costs* objective does matter a lot, recommending the cheapest alternative *C* could definitely become the more convincing first choice recommendation.